loregamer/BG3DialogueFinder/README_exe.md

 4. Browse and select your source folder (where the original .wem files are located)
 5. Browse and select your destination folder (where you want to copy the files)
 6. Click "Copy Files" to copy the found files from source to destination

+### File Status Indicators

+After copying files, each file in the results will be marked with a status:

+- **Copied** (green background): The file was found and successfully copied
+- **Not Found** (red background): The file was not found in the source directory

 ### Search Tips